A Chipmunk Christmas: Plot

 On Christmas Eve, two hours before the concert, Simon and Theodore give Alvin the money they have saved up, and wish him luck on buying the harmonica.
 Upon being asked where Alvin is, they respond that he's not here right now.
 Luckily, just as Dave is complaining, he gets a phone call from Tommy's mother, who tells him about Alvin's harmonica and the wonders it worked for Tommy.
 At the music store, Alvin is depressed, as he still doesn't have enough money for a new harmonica.
-Just then, a strange old woman appears, and buys it for him, only asking for a song in return, but disappearing by the end.
+Just then, a mysterious old woman appears, and buys the harmonica for Alvin, only asking for a song in return.
+Alvin plays a song, but when he finishes, he finds that the woman has disappeared.
 Dave, Simon, and Theodore arrive, and Dave apologizes to Alvin for mistaking his (Alvin's) actions for greed and tells him they have a surprise for him.
 At the concert, Alvin learns that Tommy has fully recovered, and he joins the Chipmunks on stage.

-At the end, Santa Claus flies over the city (as the Chipmunks sing "We Wish You a Merry Christmas" in the background), before returning to the North Pole, where he is greeted by his wife - who is none other than the same old woman who bought Alvin the harmonica.
+Santa Claus flies over the city as the Chipmunks sing "We Wish You a Merry Christmas" in the background.
+Upon returning to the North Pole, he is greeted by his wife, who is revealed to be the same woman who bought Alvin the harmonica.

 25th Anniversary Special Collector's Edition

 A 25th Anniversary Special Edition was released on September 26, 2006, from Bagdasarian Productions and Paramount Home Entertainment.
-The release featured a two-disc set including A Chipmunk Christmas plus the soundtrack on CD.
-In addition, the DVD contains two episodes from the 1983–1991 television show Alvin and the Chipmunks ("Dave's Wonderful Life" and "Merry Christmas, Mr. Carroll").
+This release was a two-disc DVD/CD set containing A Chipmunk Christmas and its soundtrack album.
+In addition to the original special, the DVD includes two Christmas-themed episodes of the 1983–1990 television series Alvin and the Chipmunks, "Dave's Wonderful Life" and "Merry Christmas, Mr. Carroll".